Censorship in Canada: The Holocaust

 Following Canadian Confederation, a relic of English common law which banned the spread of false news remained in the 1980s.
 Ernst Zündel, a German neo-Nazi and Holocaust denier, was convicted of spreading false news when he denied the Holocaust in his pamphlet Did Six Million Really Die?
 He appealed to the Supreme Court of Canada and was acquitted.
 The law he was convicted on was found to be unconstitutional, with the conclusion "those who deliberately publish falsehoods are not, for that reason alone, precluded from claiming the benefit of the constitutional guarantees of free speech".

-In 2022, the federal government proposed criminalizing Holocaust denial.
-The legislation passed with support from all parties, making the act of publicly "denying" or "downplaying" the Holocaust a crime subject to imprisonment not exceeding two years.
+In 2022, Conservative MP Kevin Waugh introduced a bill to criminalize Holocaust denial.
+The federal Liberal government also proposed criminalizing Holocaust denial.
+The legislation passed, making the act of publicly "denying" or "downplaying" the Holocaust a crime subject to imprisonment not exceeding two years.

 Residential school system

 In 2023, New Democratic Party MP Leah Gazan put forward a bill to criminalize denying or downplaying the alleged genocide that occurred in the Canadian Indian residential school system.
 Liberal Justice Minister David Lametti stated that he was seeking "a legal solution and outlawing it" while looking to other countries bans on Holocaust denial.
+In 2025, MP Gazan reintroduced the bill.

+In 2026, Senator Nancy Karetak-Lindell introduced an amendment to the Combatting Hate Act (Bill C-9) which would criminalize denying or downplaying and successfully passed the Standing Senate Committee on Human Rights.
+However, other Senators voted the clause down.